Birds of a Feather Flock Together

 He has the answer

-Birds of a Feather Flock Together: Sermons That Use Images from Nature by Jeffrey L. Hunter
+Example #3: Jeffrey Hunter’s Birds of a Feather Flock Together: Sermons That Use Images from Nature

-Example #1: “All the fourth graders loved their art teacher.
-They always brought her a white rose, which was her favorite.
-The other teachers notice that said, birds of a feather flock together.”
+1. “All the fourth graders loved their art teacher.
+They always brought her a white rose, her favorite.
+It’s a classic case of birds of a feather flocking together.”

-Example #3: “The IT company is a perfect example of birds of a feather flock together.
-No one takes a break for years and spend time in solving a new code.”
+3. “The IT company is a perfect example of birds of a feather flocking together.
+They work tirelessly for years, solving new code.”

-Example #5: “The scientists are fascinated by how birds of a feather flock together.
-They are still studying their migration patterns in all the seasons.”
+5. “Scientists are fascinated by how birds of a feather flock together.
+They continue studying their migration patterns throughout all seasons.”